microsoft/vstest-docs/RFCs/0014-Telemetry-Design.md

 We will be using VSTelemetry for first phase as of now to cover all windows scenarios.
 In phase 2, we will be extending support for crossplat.

 ### Posting data back to Design Mode Scenarios.
+Consumers can get the Metrics in the Event Handler itslelf.

+The whole aggregated metrics will be appended in vstest.console process in the final Execution/Disocvery Complete message and it will be send back to the consumers.When users use API's that are available in [IVSTestConsoleWrapper](https://github.com/Microsoft/vstest/blob/master/src/Microsoft.TestPlatform.VsTestConsole.TranslationLayer/Interfaces/IVsTestConsoleWrapper.cs), they have to pass the event handler which will contain API's to get back the Metrics from TestPlatform.

+In Case of Execution, users will pass [ITestRunEventsHandler](https://github.com/Microsoft/vstest/blob/master/src/Microsoft.TestPlatform.ObjectModel/Client/Interfaces/ITestRunEventsHandler.cs), which contains [TestRunCompleteEventArgs](https://github.com/Microsoft/vstest/blob/master/src/Microsoft.TestPlatform.ObjectModel/Client/Events/TestRunCompleteEventArgs.cs) which will have Metrics in it which users can consume.

+In Case of Discovery, users have to pass new interface [ITestDiscoveryEventsHandler2](https://github.com/Microsoft/vstest/blob/master/src/Microsoft.TestPlatform.ObjectModel/Client/Interfaces/ITestDiscoveryEventsHandler2.cs) which contains [DiscoveryCompleteEventArgs](https://github.com/Microsoft/vstest/blob/master/src/Microsoft.TestPlatform.ObjectModel/Client/Events/DiscoveryCompleteEventArgs.cs) which will have metrics in it which users can consume.